onekiloparsec/django-multipleselectionfield/README.md

 In your settings.py
 -------------------

-Only you need it, if you want the translation of django-multiplechoicesfield
+Only you need it, if you want the translation of django-multipleselectionfield

 ::